Top 10 Winter Travel Destinations in China

 3 - The Mystique of Mount Emei

-Besides admiring the ethereal magnificence of the mountains, you can soak in the luxurious goodness of natural minerals in the pure, unspoiled hot springs Mount Emei is so well-known for.
+Beyond admiring the ethereal beauty of these mountains, you can luxuriate in the therapeutic benefits of natural mineral-rich hot springs, for which Mount Emei is renowned.

 At an average altitude of 4,500 meters (14,763 feet), the Tibetan plateau is the highest in the world.
 Ironically, snow is not as prevalent in Tibet as one would believe, even though it is called "The Land of Snows".